 The simplest fix is to make sure that your store correctly captures a shopper’s IP during the checkout process, rather than the server IP.
 You can ask your server administrator to check why the shoppers’ IPs are not being collected correctly and take the necessary corrective measures.

-If you have a Magento store, please note that when collecting checkout data we refer to the sales table and use the Customer IP column to collect the shopper's IP.
+If you have a Magento store, please note that when collecting checkout data we refer to the sales table and use the Customer IP(Remote IP) column to collect the shopper's IP.
 It is important that your checkout module stores the shoppers’ IPs in the Customer IP column.

 Once this is fixed, we will be able to show the conversion for any new checkouts recorded from that point onwards.